-CONFIGURATIONB BIT GROUP BIT NO. VALUE RESULT CDIV 7-5 000-111 TCK = (CLKIN)/(2 ^{CDIV}); reset value TCK = (CLKIN)/(2 4) = CLKIN/16 RDLY 3-0 0000-11 11 Number of retiming delays to accommodate = RDLY; while operating a scan command, TDI sampling is delayed by a number of TCK cycles, equal to RDLY, following the generation of Shift-DR or Shift-IR state, as appropriate.
+CONFIGU RATIONB BIT GROUP BIT NO(S).
+VALUE RESULT CDIV 7-5 000-111 $TCK = (CLKIN)/(2^{CDIV})$ ; reset value $TCK = (CLKIN)/(2^4) = CLKIN/16$ RDLY 3-0 0000-1111 Number of retiming delays to accommodate = RDLY; while operating a scan command, TDI sampling will be delayed by a number of TCK cycles, equal to RDLY, following the generation of Shift-DR or Shift-IR state, as appropriate.

-The negated test-output-enable (NTOE) bit allows the host to disable the TAP outputs via software in a manner analogous to the hardware TOE.
+The test-off (TOFF) bit is provided to allow the host to disable the TAP outputs via software in a manner analogous to the hardware TOFF.
 The loopback (LPBK) bit group allows the selection of the source of data to be input to the TDI buffer - from the TDI pin for normal eTBC operations or, for eTBC verification purpose, from TAP-state (TMS) generator or TDO buffer.
 The test mode (MODE) bit group provides a choice of automatic/free-running-TCK, automatic/gated-TCK, or discrete-control modes.

 The clock-divisor (CDIV) bit group allows software control of the TCK output frequency based on a division of the CLKIN input.
-Divisors from 20 (1) to 27 (128) are provided.
-The clock divisor defaults to 24 (16) on eTBC reset (power-up, hardware-initiated, or software-initiated).
+Divisors from $2^0$ (1) to $2^7$ (128) are provided.
+The clock divisor defaults to $2^4$ (16) on eTBC reset (power-up, hardware-initiated, or software-initiated).
 The retiming-delay (RDLY) bit group provides for the automatic accommodation of retiming (pipeline) delays, which can be used to deskew the TAP signals to target scan chains that are electrically distant (due to cabling delays, etc).